SECURITY INSIGHTS FOR VARS AND ISVS

 SECURITY SOLUTIONS

-• User Manual: AVG Email Server Edition 9.0 Award-winning anti-virus and anti-spyware protection for Windows mail servers to prevent viruses and other threats from spreading through your email system.
-If you already have virus protection on your network but don’t have protection for the critical data traveling through, and stored on, your mail server, this is the solution for you.
-AVG Email Server Edition 9.0 also includes central anti-spam controls and key additional technology to protect your mail server against threats from unsafe websites.
+• User Manual: AVG File Server Edition 9.0 Award-winning anti-virus and anti-spyware protection for Windows file servers to prevent viruses and other threats from spreading across your network.
+If you already have virus protection on your workstations but don’t have protection for the critical business data on your server, this is the solution for you.
+AVG File Server Edition 9.0 also includes key additional technology to protect your server against threats from unsafe websites.

 • Datasheet: MPT9000 Series Control The MPT9000 Series offers a versatile transmitter/controller that can be used in a variety of applications for controlling pan/tilts and cameras.